-There are a number of ways to explore the coastline from Newlands Holiday Park, so if you are camping with us here are a few suggestions to help you get out and about:
+There are several ways to explore the coastline from Newlands Holiday Park, so if you are camping with us, here are a few suggestions to help you get out and about:

-The First Day Southwest Family ticket can be used by up to 5 people (max 2 adults) for a day's unlimited travel on all First buses in Dorset & Somerset plus most in Devon, Cornwall, Bath and Bristol!
+Up to 5 people (max two adults) can use the First Day Southwest Family ticket for a day's unlimited travel on all First buses in Dorset & Somerset, plus most in Devon, Cornwall, Bath and Bristol!
 Enquire with your driver for the Lyme Regis - Charmouth saver ticket available on the bus.

 BY FOOT: The South West Coast Path National Trail is over 1000km long, and much of it is maintained by the National Trust.